Plant care

 Light

-African violet prefers the middle of the household lighting range — bright enough to read by all day, but never in the direct path of midday sun.
+African violet wants the spot a few feet back from a sunny window — bright enough to read a paperback at noon, but the sun never falls directly on the leaves.
 Bright indirect light, ideally on an east or north windowsill.
 Direct sun bleaches the leaves; too little light prevents flowering.
-A useful test: hold your hand a few centimetres above the leaves at noon.
-A faint hand shadow means good light; a sharp dark shadow means direct sun and likely too much for this species.
+A faint hand shadow at midday is the right amount; a sharp dark shadow means it's getting direct sun and probably too much.

 Watering

 Water african violet when the top of the soil feels just dry, every 5-7 days.
-The actual day count varies with pot size, light level, and the season — the finger test (or, better, lifting the pot to feel its weight) is more reliable than a calendar.
-Empty any drainage saucer after watering so the pot is never sitting in water.
+The actual day count varies with pot size, light, and season — the finger test (or lifting the pot to feel its weight) is more reliable than a fixed calendar.
+Empty any drainage saucer afterwards so the pot isn't sitting in water.
 Water from the bottom (place the pot in a saucer of tepid water for 30 minutes) to avoid wetting the fuzzy leaves.
 Cold water on leaves causes brown spots.

 Soil and pot